 The ultimate triumph of Madoka becoming the living embodiment of hope happened because Madoka Kaname took the time to gather all the information she could, get the full picture, and then use that information to make a well-reasoned wish to solve as many of the problems as she could.

-Kyousuke Kamijou: Is he a stuck-up, painfully Oblivious to Love jerk who values his musical ability more than his friends, or similar to Sayaka, a Broken Bird who's been denied his life's dream and sees himself as useless (especially since Japan has less societal tolerance for the disabled), or a little of both?
+Kyosuke Kamijou: Is he a stuck-up, painfully Oblivious to Love jerk who is too wrapped up in the loss of his musical ability to appreciate his friends' well meaning gestures, or similar to Sayaka, a Broken Bird who's been denied his life's dream and sees himself as useless (especially since Japan has less societal tolerance for the disabled), or a little of both?

 Similar to Hitomi, his actions in the PSP game have exacerbated this debate; after he finds out what the MG process did to Sayaka, and calls her a "disgusting monster" to her face... on the other hand, the Bonus Route goes the opposite end, with him approving of Sayaka being a Magical Girl.

 A Different Story shows that had Sayaka waited just a few more days, Kyosuke would have thanked her for all the time she had spent taking care of him at the hospital and admitting that he should've done it sooner.